 Do I need to file more than one Schedule C?

-If you run multiple, non-related businesses, then you will need to complete a separate Schedule C. Be sure to talk to your accountant or the Heard team if you have separate, distinct forms of income (e.g. coaching, consulting).
+If you run multiple, non-related businesses, then you will need to complete a separate Schedule C for each.
+Be sure to talk to your accountant or the Heard team if you have separate, distinct forms of income.

 Paying your quarterly taxes for private practice

 If you're a self-employed therapist who will owe more than $1,000 in taxes for a given tax year, you're still required to pay your taxes four times a year in estimated payments.
-These are also known as "quarterly taxes."
-The estimated quarterly tax is calculated based on several assumptions around income, self-employment, and other taxes that you may be subject to as a practice owner.
+These are also known as quarterly taxes.

 Filing for an extension on your taxes